Rehabilitation in the the prison system began with charitable acts from volunteers and soon found allies in the custody staff.

 To address crime, the state passed a series of laws while also establishing a state prison.
 Rehabilitation soon followed, proving a collaborative effort between custody and support staff.
 The following are some examples of such cooperation through the history of the state prison system.

-Seeing the benefit these services had on the inmates, San Quentin Captain of the Yard R. Gilchrist in November 1868 proposed creating a prison school.
-It was surprising for such a suggestion to come from Gilchrist, who oversaw the inmates including their activities, cell blocks, workshops and discipline, according to Lamott.
-Gilchrist was promoted only a year earlier.
-At the time, the prison housed roughly 730 inmates.
+Seeing positive behavioral changes, San Quentin Captain of the Yard R. Gilchrist proposed creating a prison school in 1868.
+Gilchrist oversaw cell blocks, workshops and discipline, according to Lamott.
+He was promoted only a year earlier.
+At the time, the prison housed roughly 730 incarcerated people.

-“Like most prison captains, Gilchrist was a promoted guard, but he appears to have had a more liberal and humane view of mankind than most men whose sight has become adjusted to the limited horizons of prison life,” Lamott wrote.
-“For the light it throws on his personality, it is interesting to note that later in his life Gilchrist worked as an agent for the Society for Prevention of Cruelty to Children.”
+“Like most prison captains, Gilchrist was a promoted guard, but he appears to have had a more humane view of mankind than most whose sight,” Lamott wrote.

-The school was a success, overseen at first by the captain, and later taken over by a newly created position.
+The school was a success, overseen at first by the captain, then later by a newly created position.

-A group of newspaper reporters were allowed inside the walls of prison, given a tour by Lt.
+A group of newspaper reporters were given a tour by Lt.
 Gov. Holden and Capt.
 Gilchrist.
 The reporters were impressed with the rehabilitative efforts.

 “School is held in the chapel every Sunday and on every day there is time for reading and writing and for work on one’s own account,” reported the Russian River Flag, Nov.
-10, 1870. “many of them take advantage of their spare hours and are seen writing and reading in the chapel; others are found making keepsakes for friends, fathers, mothers and sisters. … Professor Cummings, late of Ukiah, is certainly one of the right men in right places.
-He has that kind of broad humanity that can recognize even the unfortunate criminal as a fellow creature, and his honest countenance, beaming with good will to all mankind, is a shining light in the prison school room.”
+10, 1870.
+“Many of them take advantage of their spare hours and are seen writing and reading in the chapel.”

 The Moral Instructor position was later renamed Chaplain.